 In other words, are we “unbalanced” (meaning, too much in stocks or too much in bonds, etc.) or balanced across our ENTIRE portfolio?

-Again, you and I can turn to Personal Capital for this.
+Again, you and I can turn to Empower for this.

 Sign into your account, and go under “Planning”, then “Investment Checkup”.
 Scroll down, until you see a chart that looks like this.